Orange-eat97/tp/docs/UserGuide.md

 ### Autocomplete

-Carelink offers possible complements of your input text.
-It helps you autocomplete command words, and reminds you of tags of personal information, like `n/` for name.
+CareLink suggests possible complements of your input text.
+It autocompletes command words, and reminds you of tags of personal information, like `n/` for name.

 Format: `tab`: Auto-complete with the complement that appears below command box.
 > Pressing **Tab** manages spacing as well, just type as normal!